tricorder-observability/grafana/docs/sources/setup-grafana/configure-security/export-logs.md

 If you export logs into Loki, you can build Grafana dashboards to understand your Grafana instance usage.

 1. Add Loki as a data source.
-Refer to [Grafana fundamentals tutorial](/tutorials/grafana-fundamentals/#6).
+Refer to [Tricorder fundamentals tutorial](/tutorials/grafana-fundamentals/#6).
 1. Import one of the following dashboards:
    - [Usage insights](/grafana/dashboards/13785)
    - [Usage insights datasource details](/grafana/dashboards/13786)